-Researchers optically trap, move and analyze living cells with laser/microscope combo disturb or destroy the biological sample-and requires no labelling, which is more desirable for studying individual cells."
+Researchers optically trap, move and analyze living cells with laser/microscope combo

 A new instrument lets researchers use multiple laser beams and a microscope to trap and move cells and then analyze them in real-time with a sensitive analysis technique known as Raman spectroscopy.
 The instrument could allow scientists to learn more about how infections take hold or the formation of antibiotic-resistant bacterial biofilms.